Sunlitspace542/ultrastarfox/README.md

 # UltraStarFox
-Star Fox / StarWing (SNES, 1993), with modifications for easier creation of ROM hacks and general ease-of-use.
+Star Fox / Starwing (SNES 1993), Modified for ease-of-use and ROMHacking.

 ## Features

-- SuperFX Fast mode (21Mhz) support and various optimizations
+- SuperFX 21Mhz support and various optimizations
-- FastROM (A bug with the SD2SNES (FXPak Pro) causes freezes and crashes on SHVC revisions of the SNES)
+- FastROM (A bug with the SD2SNES/FXPak Pro causes freezes and crashes on SHVC revisions of the SNES)
 - Lots of free bank space for new models, assets and code
 - 256 texture slots
 - 250 Faces/Vertices limit
 - Bugfixes and improvements
 - Uses ARGLINK from Star Fox 2 as linker instead of SL
-- rebuild color palette data using the palette packer (bldpal.bat)
+- Color palette data, MSPRITES, and crunched (compressed) graphics rebuilt at assembly
 - Easier creation of wireframe models
-- Matching text data
-- Working StarWing title screen and German/PAL StarWing assets
+- All Starwing PAL and Germany text/GFX for PAL builds
 - SNES Mouse support
 - MSU-1 support (Original ASM patch by Kurrono, ported by Kando and Sunlit)
 - Kando was involved so you know it's good